GianniBortoloBossini/100daysofcode_dotnet20thanniversary/README.md

 A super simple repo to share for 100 days something I learned about the .net platform.
 This year is the *20th birthday of the .net* and this would be my little contribution to this amazing development platform that I've loved since forever.
 This idea born from this project https://www.100daysofx.com/ and in particular from https://www.100daysofcode.com/.
 I hope that what I learn and share every day could be interesting for you and for your daily work.

+Days:

+- Day 1 - Create your first script in C# with `dotnet-script`